-Many families collect money for various organizations and will have a box at the end of their driveway or near their display so you can slip a $1 or $5 bill in to go to charity.
+Many families collect money for various organizations and will have a box at the end of their driveway or near their display so you can slip a $1 or $5 bill in.
 Sometimes, people have small tables set up around the neighborhood where they’re selling hot chocolate or tea, and you’ll need cash to pay for a drink.

 No matter which option you decide on, checking out the Christmas trees and holiday lights in Dyker Heights will be a highlight of your holiday trip to NYC.
 And since Dyker Heights is so close to Manhattan, you can pretty easily make time in your itinerary for this fabulous, over-the-top slice of cheer to get you into the Christmas spirit.